Advocating for the People of Minnesota

 Legal Solutions in a Complicated World

-Located in downtown St. Paul, across the Mississippi from the Ramsey County Courthouse, Sjoquist Law LLC focuses on the ever-expanding areas of civil litigation which includes all aspects of family law, elder and estate law, environmental issues, and real estate.
+Located in downtown St. Paul, across the Mississippi from the Ramsey County Courthouse, Sjoquist Law LLC focuses on the ever-expanding areas of civil litigation which includes all aspects of family law, elder and estate law, public interest, and real estate.

 This work oftentimes involves championing issues of social justice by insisting on equality across the spectrum for all people regardless of their economic, cultural, or faith-based customs and beliefs, or affiliation in a protected class.

 There are many ways to resolve a dispute.
 Sometimes it is important to consider alternatives that allow you to have greater control over the outcome outside of the courtroom.
 Every case and every situation is as unique as the individuals themselves.
 While some clients need comprehensive representation, others just need assistance negotiating a settlement, drafting an agreement, or representation at a one-time only hearing.

 You can confidently rely on Sjoquist Law LLC to be there to guide you through whatever legal process is required to reach your goals.
 Hourly, flat fee or unbundled services agreements available.